 Maintaining social distances, when possible, of 6 feet or greater.

 Following CMS' recommendations for restricting visitors.

+Restricting nonessential healthcare personnel (including consultant personnel) and volunteers from entering the building.

+Restricting all visitation except for end of life situations

+When allowed, visitors will be required to wear facemasks while in the building and they will be restricted to the resident’s room or other location designated by the [facility name’s] Administrator or Infection Preventionist.

+Canceling all group activities

+Eliminating communal dining

 Reminding employees to stay home if they are experiencing fever and respiratory symptoms.

 Ongoing communication with residents, employees, and resident representatives/families.

+[facility name] will post signs at all entrances advising that no visitors may enter.

-Monitoring residents (current and new admissions) and employees for fever or respiratory symptoms, such as, cough, or shortness of breath.
+Monitoring employees for fever or respiratory symptoms, such as, cough, or shortness of breath at the beginning of their shift.

+Actively take their temperature and document absence of shortness of breath, new or change in cough, and sore throat.
+If they are ill, have them put on a facemask and self-isolate at home.
+If a [facility name] develops a fever or symptoms of respiratory infection while at work, they will immediately put on a facemask, inform the Administrator or designee, and leave the workplace.

+Healthcare personnel who work in multiple locations may pose higher risk and should be asked about exposure to facilities with recognized COVID-19 cases.

+Monitoring residents for fever or symptoms, such as shortness of breath, new or change in cough, and sore throat; and asking residents to report if they feel feverish and have symptoms of respiratory infection.

 If symptoms are identified, move to action steps to prevent the spread of respiratory germs within the [facility name] campus to include restricting residents with fever or acute respiratory symptoms to their room.
 If they must leave the room for medically necessary procedures, have them wear a facemask, if tolerated.

+Developing contingency plans for potential staffing shortages.

 Preventing the Spread of COVID-19 Within our Campus